Nandamuri Balakrishna filmography

-He was the guest of honour at the 43rd International Film Festival of India.
+Balakrishna was the guest of honour at the 43rd International Film Festival of India.
 He is actively involved in politics and is a member of the Telugu Desam Party (TDP) founded by his father.
 In 2014 and 2019 he was elected incumbent M. L. A. from Hindupur for the Andhra Pradesh Legislative Assembly.
 He is also the chairman of the trust board for The Basavatarakam Indo American Cancer Hospital and Research Institute based in Hyderabad, India.